2021 Northern Peru earthquake: Impact

-A total of 4,189 people became homeless when the quake damaged many homes.
+A total of 4,189 people were displaced due to the earthquake.
 Some 4,429 homes were damaged, including 1,976 totally destroyed.
 Seven churches also collapsed.
-The National Institute of Civil Defense of Peru confirmed one fatality and at least 126 injuries.
+The National Institute of Civil Defence of Peru confirmed one fatality and at least 126 injuries.
 The fatality was caused by a heart attack.
 A second fatality was reported on 29 November.
 The three-year-old child was killed by falling wood in Bongará Province.
 An elderly person is also missing.

 In the Valera District, at least 30 residents were affected.
 Another 12 people became homeless in the Cajaruro District.
 In the provinces of Alto Amazonas and Chachapoyas Provinces, 35 people were affected.
 The Fernando Belaúnde Terry highway was partially buried by a landslide.
 Three people were injured in the La Jalca District, and 70% of the homes were damaged, according to the district's mayor.
 Many of the homes damaged were constructed of mud and stone.
 Thirteen schools in the Amazonas, Loreto, and Piura departments were damaged.
 Many of the schools suffered cracks and collapsed walls.
 Doors and windows were knocked down.
 Cracks in the ceiling and floor were also reported.

 A 14-meter (46 ft) tower in a protected four-century-old church collapsed shortly after the earthquake, according to local media and witness accounts.
 Video footage showed the historic tower, part of a 16th-century complex that was considered the oldest Catholic church in the Amazonas region, reduced to a pile of stones, although the main atrium appeared to be still standing.
 Several buildings, including another church were damaged in neighbouring Ecuador.

 Ecuadorian authorities reported some buildings were damaged in the Saraguro Canton of Loja Province.
 Collapsed masonry, a church, and one house was documented.
 A house and education facility also collapsed in Centinela del Cóndor Canton.
 In the Chordeleg Canton, an old concrete building was destroyed.
 Road damage was reported in Cuenca Canton, caused by a rockslide.

 On the Fernando Belaunde Terry highway near the epicenter, ten people died and seven were injured when a minibus drove off a cliff and plunged 300 meters down a valley.
 The accident occurred in Bongará Province between the cities Chachapoyas and Moyobamba along the highway.